 TriNet is a leading professional employer organization (PEO) that offers hire-to-retire HR support, payroll, and industry-specific compliance support.
-Its strategic HR offerings are top-notch.
-While an excellent service, its offerings may be more than you need, especially since it’s more expensive than many PEO services.
-We evaluated TriNet competitors for price, ease of use, and features to help you select the best alternative.
-Here are the top five:
+Its strategic HR offerings are top-notch—but they may be more than you need, especially since it’s more expensive than many PEO services.
+Thus, you may benefit from choosing a reputable TriNet competitor instead.

 - Rippling: Best TriNet competitor for small to midsize companies (especially those in tech) needing hardware and software onboarding

-- ADP TotalSource PEO: Best TriNet competitor for growing or large businesses
+- ADP TotalSource PEO: Best TriNet alternative for growing or large businesses

 - Papaya Global: Best TriNet alternative for multinational businesses

 What is a PEO?